sqlxpert/lights-off-aws/README.md

 the _child_ resource type.
 Accordingly, a `sched-backup` tag on an RDS database cluster translates to a `create_db_cluster_snapshot` method call.

-A Python dictionary for static parameters, and a Python lambda function (an anonymous function in the computer science sense, not to be confused with an AWS Lambda function) for dynamic parameters, are optional.
+A Python dictionary for static parameters, and a Python function for dynamic parameters, are optional.
 These were not needed in the simple operation definitions shown above.

 ```yaml
           - Effect: Allow